W7k-J/W7k-J.github.io/Architecture.md

 [2022 Muzeum Apple Polska, Warsaw](https://w7k.pl/Muzeum-Apple/)

+Concept design of an new building connected with exisiting hospital (7500 m²) including Emergency department, ICU, sterile department, and operating block – with A.Wąś, T.Zawisza, A.Zaboklicki.

-Extension of the existing hospital with a new building (7500 m²) including Emergency department, ICU, sterile department, and operating block – with A.Wąś, T.Zawisza, A.Zaboklicki & D.Zając.
+Concept design of a superstructure and refurbishment of an existing hospital (4500 m²) including Emergency department, ICU, sterile department, and operating block – with A.Wąś, T.Zawisza, A.Zaboklicki & D.Zając.

 [2020 Stara Polana, A hotel in an heritage-listed building](https://w7k.pl/Stara-Polana/)

 Co-working space in Warsaw (heritage-listed building, 500 m²) – with B.Hodurek